Learn about what blockchain technology is, how it is being used in different industries, and available opportunities for a career in this field.

 Cost: Blockchain technology can potentially reduce the cost of international transactions.
 This comes from lower transaction fees, reduced need for an intermediary, and automated smart contracts to streamline transactions.

-Decentralization: The decentralized nature of blockchain means records remain consistent records across locations and countries.
+Decentralization: Blockchain's decentralized nature means records remain consistent across locations and countries.
 This diminishes discrepancies in data and ensures professionals have access to the same information.

 Increased privacy: Blockchain encrypts data and uses a system that prevents data corruption.
 Private key authentication is used to protect data, so network administrators only have access to an overview of the data and not user-specific information.